ivcap-works/ivcap-docs/docs/developer-guide/README.md

 The intended audiences for this guide are the Researchers and Developers who intend to develop analytics services for __IVCAP__.

-A [Python SDK](sdk/) has been published to facilitate the development of services and there is [a sample service](sdk/#using-the-sdk-for-the-ivcap_service) to help you get started using the SDK.
+A [Python SDK](https://ivcap-works.github.io/ivcap-service-sdk-python/) has been published to facilitate the development of services and there is [a sample service](https://github.com/ivcap-works/ivcap-python-service-example) to help you get started using the SDK.

-The [command line interface](https://github.com/ivcap-works/ivcap-cli) (CLI) is also available and can be used as another example service.
-The CLI also demonstrates how to develop an analytics service using go.

 ## Getting started